sikuli/sikuli-slides/getting_started.md

 ## Your Own Slides

 You can make your own slides locally using Microsoft Powerpoint or online using Google Presentation.
+The presentation file must be in .pptx format.
+A slide may contain a screenshot and a set of annotations.
+The screenshot can be of any part of a user interface, such as a button, a group of buttons, a form, a dialog box, a window, or the entire desktop.
+The annotations are shapes such as rectangles, ovals, etc, to indicate targets and text boxes to indicate actions to be performed on the targets.
+Targets refere to any User Interface component such as icons, buttons, etc. Actions refer to mouse and keyboard events such as Click, Right Click, Double Click, Drag and drop, Type, and other actions such as browser and wait.
+A slide may contain one or more targets and only one action.
 Although you can make slides from scratch, it would be easier to use the helloworld example as a template and add your own contents.

 <ul class="nav nav-tabs" id="myTabs">